 Prepare For Horrible Side-Effects

-Vaccines can have side-effects, although most are minor (a fever, a rash, some crankiness, diarrhea) and are typically infrequent.
+side-effects, although most are minor (a fever, a rash, some crankiness, diarrhea) and are typically infrequent.
 Sometimes my kid would get a little whiny after shots, but it was never anything too terrible and didn't last more than a day or so.
 But I heard so many horror stories I was all but prepared to take weeks off work to tend to an ailing child.
 And, of course, that was never necessary.
+Generally Stress

 This is so not a big deal, guys.
 In fact, in regard to effort and outcome, this is one of the best return on investments you can get as a parent.
 Enjoy not having to deal with diphtheria.